pittcsc/pittcswiki/src/guides/academics/special-topics-registration.md

 ---
-title = "How to Enroll in 1699"
+title: "How to Enroll in 1699"
 ---
 CS1699, also known as 'Special Topics', is a course hosted by Pitt, where professors teach courses still in the development phase.
 These subjects typically cover modern and compelling topics like Blockchain, Deep Learning, and Practical AI.